 If that is not enough, it also creates an invisible veil over your skin, reinforcing the protective barrier, so your skin doesn’t feel the need to pump up the production itself.

 A study from 2012 tested the effects of clay face masks containing jojoba oil in 133 people with mild acne.
 After 6 weeks of treatment, they reported a 54 per cent decrease in acne lesions, including papules, cysts, and comedones.

-We appreciate there is a lot to take in when it comes to the beautifying benefits of this oil, so just to recap:
+Now we appreciate, there is a lot to take in when it comes to the beautifying benefits of this gorgeous oil, so to recap:

-- the oil balances the production of oil and breaks down the buildup of sebum in plugged pores
+- the oil balances the production of oil and breaks down the buildup of sebum in any plugged pores you may have

-- contains hardly any triglycerides, so it is considered a dry emollient.
-This is why it doesn’t offer much slippage on the skin
+- it contains hardly any triglycerides, so it is considered a dry emollient.
+This is why it doesn’t offer much slippage on your skin

-- it combines with our own sebum to create a thin, non-occlusive layer on the skin
+- it combines with your own sebum to create a thin, non-occlusive layer on your skin

-- unlike other oils that are mostly occlusive, jojoba oil is unique in the fact that it allows the skin to breathe normally
+- unlike other oils that are mostly occlusive, jojoba oil is unique in the fact that it allows your skin to breathe normally

 It has to be said jojoba oil really does have an affinity with the skin, and we think you’ll agree, it certainly is deserving of its cult status.